Catapush/catapush-docs/MultiplatformSDK/MIGRATION_FROM_IOS_SDK.md

     channel: nil
 )

-// Consume it as an AsyncSequence (SKIE-generated bridge):
+// Consume it as a standard AsyncSequence:
 Task {
     for await pagingData in flow {
         // hand `pagingData` to your list adapter